Marker Logo

 this page online

-distance of this marker); St. Elizabeth Settlement & Day Nursery (about 500 feet away, measured in a direct line); Philip W Schneider House (about 500 feet away); Lafayette Lofts (about 700 feet away); Becker House (about 800 feet away); The Slezak House (about 800 feet away); 9th Street Abbey (approx. 0.2 miles away).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: A different marker also named The Trapper Cottage (here, next to this marker); Sts.
+Peter and Paul Parish (within shouting distance of this marker); St. Elizabeth Settlement & Day Nursery (about 500 feet away, measured in a direct line); Philip W Schneider House (about 500 feet away); Lafayette Lofts (about 700 feet away); Becker House (about 800 feet away); The Slezak House (about 800 feet away); 9th Street Abbey (approx. 0.2 miles away).
 Touch for a list and map of all markers in St. Louis.

 Also see . . .
 Trapper Cottage Website.
-(Submitted on September 11, 2022, by Les L Fields of Saint Louis, Missouri.)

 The Trapper Cottage Marker image.
 Click for full size.

-Photographed By Jason Voigt, November 18, 2020
+Photographed by Jason Voigt, November 18, 2020

 2. The Trapper Cottage Marker

 Credits.
 This page was last revised on January 30, 2023.
 It was originally submitted on November 18, 2020, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 382 times since then and 38 times this year.
+This page has been viewed 786 times since then and 49 times this year.
 Photos: 1, 2. submitted on November 18, 2020, by Jason Voigt of Glen Carbon, Illinois.

 m=160376